abhishekrb19/incubator-druid/docs/ingestion/input-sources.md

 The input source defines where your index task reads data for Apache Druid native batch ingestion.
 Only the native parallel task and simple task support the input source.

-For general information on native batch indexing and parallel task indexing, see [Native batch ingestion](./native-batch.md).
+For generalll information on native batch indexing and parallel task indexing, see [Native batch ingestion](./native-batch.md).

 ## S3 input source